kagisearch/kagi-docs/orion/src/privacy-and-security/ad-tracking-blocking.md

 Over [700 million devices block online ads](https://www.statista.com/statistics/435252/adblock-users-worldwide/), creating the largest silent protest in human history.
 We too believe in a cleaner, more humane web.

 Orion blocks both first-party and third-party ads, trackers, and other annoyances by default.
 We do this to make your online adventures more enjoyable and more private.
-It also saves you time, battery, and data.Yes, it may occasionally break a site, but in most cases the benefit outweighs the risk.
+It also saves you time, battery, and data.
+Yes, it may occasionally break a site, but in most cases the benefit outweighs the risk.

 If you wish, you can disable blocking either for a specific website or globally.